 Individual strengths teamwork example: Kabir is new to the team and working on his first task.
 He’s a little stuck so he reaches out to a team member for help.
 Kat shares her tips on how she works on a similar task.
 She even shares a tool that Kabir didn’t know about.
 This helps him complete the task more efficiently.

 Tip: If a team member can complete a task just as well as you could, delegate it without intervening.
 This allows your team members to grow their individual strengths and skills.Lees: Hoe u expertvermogen opbouwt (en een betere leider wordt)

 While problem solving and decision making sound similar, decision making skills are all encompassing.
 To be good at decision making, you need the confidence to make quick decisions based on the knowledge you’ve gathered in your role.

-Tip: Encourage your team to participate in important meetings, for example by sharing their solutions.
+Tip: Encourage teamwork in the workplace by inviting team members to actively participate in important meetings, such as by presenting their solutions.
 This gets them used to explaining their thought process in front of other team members.

 Improving teamwork in the workplace is about fostering an environment that values the contributions of all team members and encourages collaborative efforts towards shared goals.
 It involves enhancing teamwork skills across the board.
 Here are seven steps you can take to foster great teamwork.

 Clarify roles and responsibilities.
 Assign clear goals based on desired outcomes, allowing employees to understand their objectives.
 For instance, a designer might be tasked with improving user experience, as measured by customer feedback, rather than just completing a set number of designs.